The Next Vacancy: Why AI Search Will Upend Multifamily Marketing Standards

 What Becomes Obsolete

-- SEO blogs like “Top 10 Reasons to Move to Dallas”… obsolete.
+• SEO blogs like “Top 10 Reasons to Move to Dallas”, obsolete.

-- PPC landing pages… redundant once discovery becomes conversational.
+• PPC landing pages, redundant once discovery becomes conversational.

-- Human leasing scripts… replaced or augmented by AI copilots fluent in your brand’s tone.
+• Human leasing scripts, replaced or augmented by AI copilots fluent in your brand’s tone.

-The new metric of success isn’t traffic.
+The new metric of success is not traffic.

-It’s interpretability — can AI confidently understand, verify, and recommend your property?
+It is interpretability, can AI confidently understand, verify, and recommend your property?

 If not, no amount of ad spend can make up for being misunderstood by machines.